dpzxsm/react-proptypes-generate/README.md

 ## Release Notes

-### V1.0
+### [v1.0]
-1. Support VS Code and Command Line
+- Support VS Code and Command Line
-2. Support Auto Generate Code
+- Support Auto Generate Code

-### V1.1
+### [v1.1]
-1. Support Config Code Style
+- Support Config Code Style
-2. Support Config Auto Import
+- Support Config Auto Import
-3. Fixed a bug about Windows OS CRLF
+- Fixed a bug about Windows OS CRLF

-### V1.2
+### [v1.2]
-1. Support Pure Function Component
+- Support Pure Function Component
-2. Support ObjectPattern in the Pure Function Component
+- Support ObjectPattern in the Pure Function Component
-3. Fixed a bug that have are multiple component in a file
+- Fixed a bug that have are multiple component in a file

-### V1.3
+### [v1.3]
-1. Support Pure ArrowFunction Component
+- Support Pure ArrowFunction Component

+### [v1.3.1]
+- Auto Import is defaults to ES6
+- Update the vscode dependencies

-### V1.3.1
+### [v1.3.2]
-1. Auto Import is defaults to ES6
+- Auto Import is defaults to ES6
-2. Update the vscode dependencies
+- Update the vscode dependencies

+### [v1.4.0]
+- Changed the Component'name select way.
+Use cursor highlighting to select Component's name.
+Now you can make select Component's name' easier !!!
+- Add more Code Style to configurations.
+- Add configurations to automatically trigger vscode's formatting.